 If you have severe asthma, you may have to take corticosteroid pills or liquid for short periods to get your asthma under control.

-If taken for long periods, these medicines raise your risk for cataracts and osteoporosis (OS-te-o-po-RO-sis).
+If taken for long periods, these medicines raise your risk for cataracts and osteoporosis.
 A cataract is the clouding of the lens in your eye.
 Osteoporosis is a disorder that makes your bones weak and more likely to break.
+Your doctor may suggest you take calcium and vitamin D pills to protect your bones.
+High doses of these medicines over time may have other side effects that your doctor will monitor.

 Other long-term control medicines.
 Other long-term control medicines include:

-- Cromolyn.
+- Anti-inflammatory medicine, such as cromolyn.
 This medicine is taken using a device called a nebulizer.
 As you breathe in, the nebulizer sends a fine mist of medicine to your lungs.
 Cromolyn helps prevent airway inflammation.

 - Inhaled long-acting beta2-agonists.
 These medicines open the airways.
 They might be added to inhaled corticosteroids to improve asthma control.
 Inhaled long-acting beta2-agonists should never be used on their own for long-term asthma control.
 They must used with inhaled corticosteroids.